-Faversham Open Gardens & Garden Market Day 28th June 2020
+Faversham Open Gardens & Garden Market Day is the last Sunday in June

 Amanda and Julian’s meadow garden and the Abbey Physic Garden are open for Faversham Open Gardens & Garden Market Day which is held on the last Sunday in June every year.

 My garden is also open, so here is a preview of The Middlesized Garden in June: